-The scope of IC is very wide and links to a variety of stakeholder issues and concerns encompassing things like:
+The scope of Intellectual Capital is very wide and links to a variety of stakeholder issues and concerns, encompassing things like:

-- Corporate Governance
+- · Corporate Governance;

-- Corporate Social Responsibility (CSR) and Socially Responsible Investment (SRI)
+- Corporate Social Responsibility (CSR) and Socially Responsible Investment (SRI);

-- .
-Relationship with the Environment
+- Relationship with the Environment;

-- Compliance with Legislation and Standards
+- · Compliance with Legislation and Standards;

-- Accuracy of Financial Statements etc.
+- Accuracy of Financial Statements, etc.

-Communicating the outcome of the audit to stakeholders provides an independent view on the extent to which the enterprise has complied with or passed whatever external standards are being audited.
-Exactly what is audited needs to be considered against the legitimate needs of stakeholders and with this in mind there is a need to select indicators based on what is relevant and material to the particular circumstance of the organisation.
+Communicating the outcome of the audit to stakeholders provides an independent view on the extent to which the enterprise has complied with, or passed, whatever external standards are being audited.
+Exactly what is audited needs to be considered against the legitimate needs of stakeholders and, with this in mind, there is a need to select indicators based on what is relevant and material to the particular circumstance of the organisation.

-IC links directly to both innovative capabilities and the way it approaches relationships within and outside the organisation.
-Human capital, organisational capital and relational capital are all important areas to consider irrespective of the type of Audit.
+Intellectual Capital links directly to both innovative capabilities and the way it approaches relationships within and outside the organisation.
+Human Capital, Organisational Capital and Relational Capital are all important areas to consider, irrespective of the type of Audit.
 Various types of Audit may be desirable:

-- Financial Audit
+- · Financial Audit;

-- Environmental Audit
+- Environmental Audit ;

-- · Intellectual Property (IP) Audit
+- · Intellectual Property (IP) Audit;

-- Licensing Income Audit
+- Licensing Income Audit;

-- Software Audit
+- · Software Audit.

 With this in mind it may be necessary to choose more than one type of auditor.
-The range of audit will vary from one organisation to another and we would not support the imposition of any audit on research intensive or knowledge intensive SME's which fail to add value through the process of auditing.
+The range of audit will vary from one enterprise to another and we would not support the imposition of any audit on research intensive or knowledge intensive SME's which fails to add value through the process of auditing.
 We do however feel that audit can be particularly useful in:

-- Measuring compliance with mandatory rules and regulations - · Identifying problems to solve and opportunities to seize - Reducing Risk - · Avoiding the Cost of Mistakes - Providing Reassurance both Financial and Non-Financial Stakeholders
+- Measuring compliance with mandatory rules and regulations; - · Identifying problems to solve and opportunities to seize; - Reducing Risk; - Avoiding the Cost of Mistakes; - Providing Reassurance to both Financial and Non-Financial Stakeholders.

-Of particular importance to research intensive or knowledge intensive SME's might be to use audit to ensure that SME's in receipt of public sector support for, for example R&D, have properly trained individuals and appropriate processes in place to ensure that IP is properly identified and managed.
-Audit could for example be used to ensure that there are effective process connected with patenting, IP infringement, IP valorisation, etc.
+Of particular importance to research intensive, or knowledge intensive SME's might be the use of audit to ensure that those SME's in receipt of public sector support (for example, for their R&D), have properly trained individuals and appropriate processes in place, to ensure that IP is properly identified and managed.
+An audit could, for example, be carried out to ensure that there are effective process connected with patenting, IP infringement, IP valorisation, etc.

-4.3.5 Dimension 5 - External Reporting of IC
+4.3.5 Dimension 5 - External Reporting of Intellectual Capital